orgmir/luisramos.dev/src/content/2020-09-11-releasing-OSS-sonatype-nexus/index.md

 After you have opened a new project ticket, you need to prove that you own the domain you claimed.
 You can either:

 1. Add a TXT record to your DNS referencing the url to the JIRA ticket you created (fastest)
-2. Setup a redirect to your github page
+2. Setup a redirect to your GitHub page

 I went with the first option, and since every DNS provider differs I won't go into specifics.
 Some googling on how to add a TXT record for your DNS provider should get you there.